 For youth and families at risk we offer family preservation services designed to help keep families together and therapeutic foster care and foster care for medically complex children when it isn’t possible for a biological family to remain intact.
 We also offer a range of specialized school-based and non-residential programs for young people, including day treatment and our specialized school for young men in the Maryland public schools.

 Our continuum for individuals with intellectual and developmental disabilities includes a full range of residential and non-residential services, including our innovative Host Home model where both adults and children with intellectual and developmental disabilities live in warm, caring homes of their choosing with individuals who we call Mentors.
 For individuals with more intensive needs, we offer a range of community-based residences that are designed to support people with both medically complex conditions and behavioral challenges.
-The Network also offers a variety of non-residential services designed to support individuals as they live life to the fullest, including day and vocational programs and supported living options for those who wish to live independently or at home with family.
+MENTOR also offers a variety of non-residential services designed to support individuals as they live life to the fullest, including day and vocational programs and supported living options for those who wish to live independently or at home with family.

 Our specialized services for niche populations—including children and adults with brain and spinal cord injury as well as people with medically intensive conditions—offer a range of options designed to empower individuals to live as independently as possible.
-From neurorehabilitation to supported living to programs developed expressly for veterans and military service members, The MENTOR Network’s specialty rehabilitation services offer options designed to be flexible and responsive to the unique needs of each individual we serve.
+From neurorehabilitation to supported living to programs developed expressly for veterans and military service members, MENTOR’s specialty rehabilitation services offer options designed to be flexible and responsive to the unique needs of each individual we serve.

-The MENTOR Network also provides adult day health programs for elders and other individuals with complex medical and rehabilitative needs.
+MENTOR also provides adult day health programs for elders and other individuals with complex medical and rehabilitative needs.
 Our culturally-based adult day center locations are staffed by multilingual employees and offer seniors numerous opportunities for socialization, independent living skill-building and personal enrichment activities including art and music.